roocs/rook/tests/smoke/README.md

 make smoke
 ```

-The CMIP6 decadal smoke tests call the `concat` process with the temporary
+The CMIP6 decadal and atlas smoke tests call the relevant process with the
-`fix_provider` input for both `legacy` and `woodpecker`.
-This overrides the
+temporary `fix_provider` input for both `legacy` and `woodpecker`.
+This
-`roocs.ini` default only for those smoke requests.
+overrides the `roocs.ini` default only for those smoke requests.

 ## Run smoke tests on a deployed pywps server